AnusreeKS/DSnML/README.md

 # Power BI - Assignment 1

-In the Power BI first assignmnet, basic data cleaning functions were done in all the three tables of the given data set.
+In the Power BI first assignment, basic data cleaning functions were done in all the three tables of the given data set.

 ## Basic cleaning operations done on the dataset  are :